ultimecreation/privateAndNotPrivatePackages/README.md

 // code to create a project

 - add the code below to your project/framework (the name has to be "vendor/package" )
+- list your project/framework on packagist
+- then you can use this kind of command line LIKE BELOW => composer create-project ultimecreation/php-mvc:dev-master => composer create-project ultimecreation/php-mvc:1.0.0 OR WHATEVER tag that you will have created

     {
         "name": "ultimecreation/php-mvc-for-example",